VLOOKUP Function Examples in Excel

 - Step 2: Is to write the correct formula.
 For this type “=vlookup “in the cell where you need to get the result.
 Then the formula will auto-populate and press tab now.
 The formula will be entered there and now we need to type the arguments now.

 - Step 3: Now apply the formula with correct arguments.
 The first argument is the lookup _value.
 What is the value we are looking for?
 This would be as shown in the below screenshot.

 - Step 4: Now press tab and the next argument would be selecting the Table_Array.
 This would be the source table where we can find the SID in it.
 This would be as shown in below screenshot.

 Step 6: This would be the last and a general step for every scenario.
 That means there are only two options for this argument for every case.
 Either true or false.
 As we discussed, “TRUE” indicates the appropriate match.
 This is indicating by the below screenshot.

-Generally, the “Exact Match” option is taken to avoid the confusions.
+Generally, the “Exact Match” option is taken to avoid confusion.
 Now close the braces.
 The vlookup example is ready to apply for now.

 In the below Excel VLOOKUP example, as we have discussed below, the VLOOKUP can only look at the values from left to right, in this case, that can be illustrated.

 The explanation for this would be, we are looking to find the “Sno” for the given “Gender” Value.
-This is not possible because the “Sno” value is right side to the “Gender” Column.
+This is not possible because the “Sno” value is the right side to the “Gender” Column.
 This case is not possible in the VLOOKUP.
 This can be considered as a drawback for the “VLOOKUP” formula also.

 Hence it is throwing an error called NA.
 That indicates that “A value is not available in the formula or Function.”
 Hence VLOOKUP can only be used from left to right.